 MIT.nano building—the largest of its kind—will usher in a new age of nanoscale advancements.

-Nanotechnology, the cutting-edge research field that explores ultrasmall materials, organisms, and devices, has now been graced with the largest, most sophisticated, and most accessible university research facility of its kind in the U.S.—the new MIT.nano building, which had its official opening October 4, 2018.
+Nanotechnology, the cutting-edge research field that explores ultrasmall materials, organisms, and devices, has now been graced with the largest, most sophisticated, and most accessible university research facility of its kind in the U.S.: It is the new MIT.nano building, which had its official opening October 4, 2018.

 “In recent decades, we have gained the ability to see into the nanoscale with breathtaking precision.
 This insight has led to the development of tools and instruments that allow us to design and manipulate matter like nature does, atom by atom and molecule by molecule,” says Vladimir Bulović, the Fariborz Maseeh Professor in Emerging Technology and founding director of MIT.nano.
 “MIT.nano has arrived on campus at the dawn of the Nano Age.
 In the decades ahead, its open-access facilities for nanoscience and nanoengineering will equip our community with instruments and processes that can further harness the power of nanotechnology in service to humanity’s greatest challenges.”